Gabri432/transportation-data-repository/README.md

 # Public Transportation Repository for Villanterio

-This repository contains structured and versioned data about public transportation in a city.
-The idea is to create a convinient template for applications with real transportation data.
+This repository contains structured and versioned data about public transportation in the town of Villanterio.
+The idea is to create a convenient structure/template for possible/futre applications with real transportation data.

 ## Expected Features

-1. Allowing a user to search for incoming and outgoing buses for a city.

-2. For example porpuses, I have used 2 transportation lines and four (real name) cities.
+1. Allows a user to search for incoming and outgoing buses for a city.
+In this specific case, I have used 2 transportation lines and four (real name) cities.

-3. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
+2. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
 Conversely, you can also seach at what times a bus from Villanterio goes to Pavia, Lodi or Milan.

-4. There are also extra details about the cities crossed, the number of the line, the website of the (two) companies.
+3. There are also extra details about the cities crossed, the line name, the website of the companies.

-5. This project may be still a valid starting point if you intended to use for your own city.
+4. This project may be a good starting point if you intend to use it for your own city.

 ## Project Structure